Bogomilism: Spread of Bogomilism in the Balkans

-Slav peasantry in parts of Bulgaria were very likely the first to come into in closer contact with Bogomilism and the young Bulgarian church was aware of the danger.
+Slav peasantry in parts of Bulgaria were very likely the first to come into closer contact with Bogomilism and the young Bulgarian church was aware of the danger.
 Pope Nicholas I warns Boris I of the danger of false teachings but he was not specific about heresy as such.
 Bogomilism was a native Slavic sect from the middle of the 10th century that began to flourish while the Theophylact of Constantinople warned Peter I against this new heresy.

 The Bogomils spread westwards and settled in Serbia, where they were to be known as Babuns (Babuni).
 At the end of the 12th century, Serbian Grand Prince Stefan Nemanja and the Serbian council deemed Bogomilism a heresy, and expelled them from the country.
 Large numbers, the majority of whom were of Vlach origin, took refuge in Bosnia and Dalmatia where they were known under the name of Patarenes (Patareni).
 A remarkable number of necropolises are found in this part of the Balkans, conveying an exceptional testimony to medieval European artistic and archaeological heritage.
 The majority of these necropolises with decorated tombstones belonged to Bogomil Vlachs.

 In the time of Samuel, Bogomilism spread into Serbia and Bosnia.
 The most active area became west Bosnia, centred on the valley of the River Bosna.
 In the province of Hum (modern Herzegovina) the Bogomils were also strong, in the cities of Split and Trogir Bogomils were numerous but later they took refuge in Bosnia.

 Providing refuge to those labeled heretics, including Bogomils, was a recurrent pretext for Hungarian rulers to declare crusades against Bosnia and extend their influence in the region.
 A first Hungarian complaint to the Pope was averted by the public abjuration of the Bosnian ruler Ban Kulin, whose sister was married to Miroslav of Hum, in 1203.
 A second Hungarian crusade against Bosnia on the pretext of Bogomil heresy was launched in 1225, but failed.
 In 1254, rebelling against the Papal order to accept a Hungarian bishop, the Bosnian Church chose the schism.
 In the following centuries, the Bosnian Church and the heretic sect of the Bogomils came to be identified with each other, due to the scarcity of documents after the Ottoman conquest.

 In 1203, Pope Innocent III, with the aid of the King of Hungary, forced an agreement of Kulin to acknowledge Papal authority and religion, but in practice this was ignored.
 On the death of Kulin in 1216, a mission was sent to convert Bosnia to Rome, but it failed.
 In 1234, the Catholic Bishop of Bosnia was removed by Pope Gregory IX for allowing heretical practices.
-In addition, Gregory called on the Hungarian king to crusade against the heretics.In November 1234, Pope Gregory IX asked Prince Coloman, Lord of Slavonia (brother of the Hungarian king Bela IV), to destroy the heretics.
+In addition, Gregory called on the Hungarian king to crusade against the heretics.
+In November 1234, Pope Gregory IX asked Prince Coloman, Lord of Slavonia (brother of the Hungarian king Bela IV), to destroy the heretics.
 He led a crusade into Bosnia.
 However, Bosnian nobles were able to expel the Hungarians.